pdjr-signalk-plugins/ais-reporter/README.md

 A value of 0 disbles static data reporting.

 ### Ignore data older than (s)
-The interval after which position and static data reports cease to be transmitted after vessel's AIS updates stop being received.
+The interval after which a vessel's data reports cease to be transmitted after SignalK stops receiving AIS updates for the vessel.
 This value determines what constitutes an 'active' vs. 'inactive' vessels.